-Increasing national attention to "emerging contaminants" or contaminants of emerging concern (CEC) can trigger a call for action from federal, state, and local government.
+Increasing national attention to "emerging contaminants" or contaminants of emerging concern (CEC) can prompt a call for action from federal, state, and local government.
 Increased monitoring and detections of unregulated substances can lead the EPA to identify solutions to address these substances that may present a risk to human health or the environment.
-As a result of discussions with EPA and SCDHEC, SRS adds emerging contaminants to analyte lists when historical or process knowledge indicates that a contaminant could be of concern.
+As a result of discussions with the EPA and SCDHEC,

+SRS adds emerging contaminants to analyte lists when historical or process knowledge indicates that a contaminant could be of concern.
 1,4-Dioxane is one of the emerging contaminants that SRS monitors regularly in conjunction with VOC plumes.

-Other CECs include per- and polyfluoroalkyls substances (PFAS).
+Other CECs include per- and polyfluoroalkyl substances (PFAS).
 PFAS are a family of man-made chemicals that have been manufactured and used worldwide since the 1940s.
 They are present in various items such as cookware, stain repellants, food packaging, and firefighting foam.
-In 2019, SRS began assessing the past and present use of PFAS at the Site.
+Chapter